Azure/msi-dataplane/README.md

 Package `msi-dataplane` is a module for Azure resource providers to interact with MSI's dataplane.

+## Usage

+Please see the [sample program](./pkg/dataplane/internal/sample/client.go) for an example of how to use this client.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a